 The official list of TLDs is maintained by an organization called the Internet Assigned Numbers Authority (IANA) and can be viewed here.
 IANA notes that the list of TLDs also includes ccTLDs and gTLDs, which we’ll talk about next.

-A gTLD is essentially a TLD that doesn’t rely on a country code.
+A gTLD is essentially a top-level domain that doesn’t rely on a country code.
 Many gTLDs are intended for a specific use-case, such as .edu which is aimed at educational institutions.
-That said, you don’t have to meet any specific criteria to register a gTLD, which is why .com isn’t only used for commercial purposes.
+That said, you don’t have to meet any specific criteria to register a gTLD, which is why a .com domain might not necessarily be used for commercial purposes.

-Other examples of gTLDs include .mil (military), .gov (government), .org (for non-profits and organizations) and .net, which was originally designed for internet service providers (ISPs) but which is now used much more widely.
+Other examples of gTLDs include .mil (military), .gov (government), .org (for non-profits and organizations), and .net, which was originally designed for internet service providers (ISPs) but is now used more widely.

 You’ve probably seen these domain names before.
 We’re talking about a domain that sits directly below a top-level domain name.
 We’re not going to get too technical here because it’s easier to show with examples, particularly when it comes to country codes.

 For example, British companies occasionally use .co.uk instead of .com, and it’s a perfect example of a second-level domain.
 Another second-level domain is .gov.uk, which is often used by governmental institutions, and .ac.uk, which is used by academic institutions and universities.

 Subdomains are useful because they don’t require webmasters to purchase an additional domain name to create divisions within their site.
 Instead, they’re able to create a subdomain that effectively points to a specific directory on the server.
 This can be super useful for campaign sites and other types of web content that should be kept separate from the main site.

 For example, Facebook uses developers.facebook.com to provide specific information for web and app developers who want to use the Facebook API.
 Another great example is support.google.com